Join your colleagues at these ALCTS Midwinter Events:

 - Howard Ratner, Director of Development, CHOR Inc.

-- Olivia M. A. Madison, Dean of the Library, Iowa State University
+- Olivia M. A. Madison, Professor and Dean of the Library, Iowa State University

 - Tyler Walters, Dean of University Libraries, Virginia Tech

 - Harrison Inefuku, Digital Repository Coordinator, Iowa State University

 - Rebecca Kennison, Director, Center for Digital Research and Scholarship, Columbia University

 - Maureen P. Walsh, Associate Professor, Institutional Repository Services Librarian, The Ohio State University Libraries Digital Content Services

 - Emily McElroy, (Moderator), Director, McGoogan Library of Medicine, University of Nebraska Medical Center

 - Carol Godschall Hixson, (Moderator), Dean of Library at University of South Florida St. Petersburg